-Northern lights Westfjords tonight
+Northern lights in Westfjords tonight

 Kp 1 is below the threshold for Westfjords.
 Activity would need to rise to Kp 2 before aurora could reach this latitude.